oktadev/okta-blog/_source/_posts/2021-01-08-graphql-apollo-react.md

 REACT_APP_OKTA_URL_BASE={yourOktaDomain}
 REACT_APP_OKTA_APP_BASE_URL=http://localhost:3000
 ```

+**Note**: The automatic install of peer dependencies was explicitly removed with NPM 3, and reintroduced in NPM v7.
+Check your NPM version and find out if you have to install peer dependencies manually.

 Now you want to start building your application by editing the `App.js` file.
 Open `App.js` and replace the code with the following.